DanielFDA/project-sei-4/README.md

   }
 ```

-All the credit from this custom Hook goes to the Instructor of my course at GA [Jack-May](https://github.com/Jack11709)
+All the credit from this custom Hook goes to the Instructor of my course at GA [Jack-May](https://github.com/Jack11709).

-What this did was make a post request with the details inputted into the formdata and make use of a custom hook useForm:
+What this did was make a post request with the details inputted into the formdata and make use of a custom hook useForm.

 ```js
 function useForm(intialState) {